-- 7. Invest in programs that enhance transportation including Transportation Demand Management strategies that promote non-single occupancy vehicle modes of travel, wayfinding, bicycle parking, lighting, maintenance of transportation facilities, and Safe Routes to School programs. - 8.
-Implement high-quality, low-stress, and interconnected bicycle and pedestrian infrastructure when areas develop or redevelop, and more substantial right-ofway can be allocated for active modes of transportation. - 9.
+- 7. Invest in programs that enhance transportation including Transportation Demand Management strategies that promote non-single occupancy vehicle modes of travel, wayfinding, bicycle parking, lighting, maintenance of transportation facilities, and Safe Routes to School programs. - Implement high-quality, low-stress, and interconnected bicycle and pedestrian infrastructure when areas develop or redevelop, and more substantial right-ofway can be allocated for active modes of transportation. - 9.
 Conduct a parking study that assesses parking utilization at different times of day, days of the week, and parts of Carbondale including the downtown and higher density residential neighborhoods of Carbondale.
-Based on parking utilization, determine changes to parking requirements/code or the need for an additional public parking structure.
-This study should also consider demand and supply of RFTA parking for people using the park-n-ride to access the regional route. - Maintain land uses, streetscapes, and the scale of east Main Street as a neighborhood gateway to Downtown. - 11.
-Highlight the roundabout at Highway 133 and Lewies Lane/Weant Blvd as the southern entry into the town core by emphasizing the Historical Society park and by framing entryway focal points, landscaping, and open space with new development.
+Based on parking utilization, determine changes to parking requirements/code or the need for an additional public parking structure. - 10.
+Maintain land uses, streetscapes, and the scale of east Main Street as a neighborhood gateway to Downtown. - 11.
+Highlight the future intersection and roundabout at Highway 133 and Lewies Lane/ Weant Blvd as the southern entry into the town core by emphasizing the Historical Society park and by framing entryway focal points, landscaping, and open space with new development.